IdeaCore/Titanium-probtn-android/README.md

 How to use PizzaBtn SDK
 -----

-1. First you have to register on pizzabtn.heroku.com
+1. Sign up to pizzabtn.heroku.com
-2. Register your app: create new application, select it's platform (Android) and fill BundleID field (root package name of your app)
+2. Register your app: create new application, select it's platform (Android) and BundleID (root package name of your app)
 3. Choose the site to promote in your application.
-4. Finally you have to embed PizzaBtn into your app.
+4. Integrate PizzaButton with your application

 Integrating PizzaBtn SDK with your Android application
 -----